-Although most research conducted at the UI and on university campuses is fundamental research and thus excluded from the application of export control regulations, there are important exceptions.
-Faculty and staff need to be aware that university research involving export-controlled technologies, as well as transactions and exchanges with designated countries, entities, or individuals, may require the University to obtain prior approval from the relevant regulatory agency before engaging in the transaction/exchange or before allowing foreign nationals to participate in University research, collaborating with a foreign company, and/or sharing research data, materials, or equipment with persons who are not U.S. citizens or permanent residents.
-The consequences of violating export control regulations can be very significant, and may include the loss of research funding and/or federal contracting privileges, the imposition of significant civil fines for individuals as well as institutions, and even criminal sanctions, including imprisonment.
+Although most research conducted at The University of Iowa and on many U.S. university campuses is fundamental research and thus excluded from the application of export control regulations, there are important exceptions.
+Faculty and staff need to be aware that University research involving export-controlled technologies, as well as transactions and exchanges with designated countries, entities, or individuals, may require the University to obtain prior approval from the relevant regulatory agency before engaging in the transaction/exchange or before allowing foreign persons to participate in University research, collaborating with a foreign company, and/or sharing research data, materials, or equipment with persons who are not U.S. citizens or permanent residents.
+The consequences of violating export control regulations can be very significant and may include the loss of research funding and/or federal contracting privileges, the imposition of significant civil fines for individuals as well as institutions, and even criminal sanctions, including imprisonment.

-The University of Iowa is dedicated to the principles of academic freedom and will take all appropriate measures to ensure that its research and scholarly activities remain unrestricted and freely accessible.
+The University of Iowa is dedicated to the principles of academic freedom and will take all appropriate measures to ensure that its research and scholarly activities remain unrestricted to the extent allowed by law.
 However, when it is determined that export control regulations apply to specific research projects or to other University activities, the University is committed to full compliance with the law.
 In such cases, and when export control issues are presented outside the research context, it is the responsibility of University faculty and staff to be aware of and comply with export control laws and with the University's procedures designed to ensure compliance.
-To this end, the University has created its Export Control Compliance Program and this Manual.
+To this end, The University of Iowa has created its Export Control Compliance Program and this Manual.